-Submit the completed form with the required nonrefundable fee to the campus Registrar's office where you hope to enroll.
-If you took credits at another school during your absence from Penn State, send the official transcript of your work to Undergraduate Admissions.
+- Submit the completed form with the required nonrefundable fee to the campus Registrar's office where you hope to enroll.
+If you took credits at another school during your absence from Penn State, send the official transcript of your work to the Undergraduate Admissions Office.

 Academic Drop: The student must first complete the appropriate reinstatement process as well as activate the re-enrollment procedure (see Reinstatement).

 Disciplinary Suspension, Indefinite Expulsion, or Expulsion: The student must contact the Office of Student Conduct, 814-863-0342, at University Park or the Office of Student Affairs at other Penn State campuses.

 Academic Registration Holds: If a hold has been placed on a student's record, it must be cleared before registration can be processed (see Holds on Student Registration).